 If you want to see our references for this article and other related Brightwork articles, see this link.

 Part of Wikipedia’s definition of Machine Learning is the following:

 “Machine learning is a field of computer science that gives computers the ability to learn without being explicitly programmed.

 Arthur Samuel, an American pioneer in the field of computer gaming and artificial intelligence, coined the term “Machine Learning” in 1959 while at IBM.
 Evolved from the study of pattern recognition and computational learning theory in artificial intelligence, machine learning explores the study and construction of algorithms that can learn from and make predictions on data”

-We need to be concerned about the term machine learning because there is little to differentiate it from the term “artificial intelligence” or (AI).
-And new terms for the same thing are typically invented when the initial movement behind the first term either did not work out or failed to meet expectations (observe the term Lean as a replacement for the term JIT).
-The normal course of action of people who get behind something which fails is not to issue written apologies, but instead to rename the item, or move on promoting something else.
+We need to be concerned about the term machine learning because there is little to differentiate it from the term “artificial intelligence” (AI).
+And new terms for the same thing are typically invented when the initial movement behind the first term either did not work out or failed to meet expectations (observe the term Lean as a replacement for JIT).
+The normal course of action of people who get behind something which fails is not to issue written apologies but instead to rename the item or move on promoting something else.